Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

+In this section, we provide a method to decompose an off-shell superstring measure using identities on hyperbolic surfaces.

-The gluing-compatibility requirement in the case of the off-shell superstring amplitudes refers to the gluing compatible choice of local coordinates around the punctures where the vertex operators are inserted and the gluing-compatible distribution of PCOs on the surface.
-We define the 1PR and 1PI regions of the moduli space in the same way as we define in the section \ref{1PRlocal}.
+\paragraph{Gluing-Compatibility and the Mirzakhani-McShane Decomposition:} The gluing-compatibility requirement in the case of off-shell superstring amplitudes refers to the gluing-compatible choice of local coordinates around the punctures where the vertex operators are inserted and the gluing-compatible distribution of PCOs on the surface.
+We define the 1PR and 1PI regions of the moduli space in the same way as we define in the section \ref{sec:gluing-compatibility and hyperbolic geometry}.
 Below, we shall describe a systematic method for making the distribution of PCOs and the choice of local coordinates around the punctures on the Riemann surface gluing-compatible.
-To this purpose, let us discuss an important property of the Mirzakhani-McShane identity explained in the subsection \ref{MMidentity}.
+To this purpose, let us discuss an important property of the Mirzakhani-McShane identity.